magnussolution/magnusbilling7/wiki/en/modules/callSummaryCallShop/callSummaryCallShop.rst

 Markup
 ------

-| We did not write the description to this field.
+| Sum of the earnings.